FEATURED CREDIT CARDS

 • 3% cash back on drugstore purchases.

-• 1.5% cash back on all other purchases (its signature feature).
+• 1.5% cash back on all other purchases, its signature feature.

-• Potential Drawbacks & Application Details
+Potential Drawbacks & Application Considerations

-• Is the Chase Freedom Unlimited® Right For You?
+Is the Chase Freedom Unlimited® Right For You?

 The Chase Freedom Unlimited® is an excellent card for the everyday spender who wants a simple, flat-rate cash back card without tracking bonus categories or paying an annual fee.
 The 1.5% base rate is very competitive.